 Then we invite you to join us in the Community Life Center, Room 905-907,

-on Sunday, August 10, at 9:15-10:45 a.m. for the next Discover Class.
+on Sunday, October 12, at 9:15-10:45 a.m. for the next Discover Class.
 You will receive a brief overview of our mission, vision and values.
 Childcare is provided in the Children's Building.

-We joyfully welcome the following members to our church family, who joined in May 2014.
+We joyfully welcome the following members to our church family, who joined in August 2014.

 Welcome to our Church Family at Niceville UMC!